-Some people like to collect things, particularly when those things are items which represent something they are passionate about.
-When it comes to EVE Online, the MMO I play, the playerbase gobbles up official merchandise from CCP whenever it can.
-Many of the in-game corporations, alliances, and coalitions have also made buttons, armbands, patches, coins, medals, pens, mousepads, mugs, and all manner of other kind of promotional materials for their members.
+Some players like to collect things, particularly when those things are items which represent something they are passionate about.
+When it comes to EVE, the playerbase gobbles up official merchandise from CCP whenever it can.
+Many corporations, alliances, and coalitions have also made buttons, armbands, patches, coins, medals, pens, mousepads, mugs, and all manner of other kind of promotional materials for their members.
 Then there are the individual players who frequently make their talents available to create fabulous artwork, videos, logos, tshirts, posters, paintings, sketches, and more by request.

 Welp.
 Here I am, tentatively throwing my hat into that ring.

-Readers know I have been learning to crochet since this past Christmas because of the crochet kit my mother got for me.
-Once, some years before, she had tried to get me interested in knitting, which is a favorite pastime of hers.
+Back in January I wrote about how winter is a good time for crafts.
+This came about particularly because of a couple of gifts my mother had gotten me for Christmas, one of which was a crochet kit.
+Once, some years before, my mother had tried to get me interested in knitting, which is a favorite pastime of hers.
 I tried it a few times but it never really stuck, though I did make a puppy and a doll.
 The doll was a character from a story I was trying to write at the time.
 After that, I tried to knit a doll based on my EVE character, Sakaane.

 This is as far as I got: Two arms, the body, a belt, and hair.
 What I still had to make was the jacket.
 I got stuck on that, as I couldn’t find a pattern I could successfully adapt to the size of the doll.
 Frustrated, I gave up.
 As it turns out, knitting is actually fairly difficult!

 But even though I had given up on knitting, I always did want to finish that Sakaane doll.
 Now that I know how to crochet, I am going to try again.
 Compared to knitting, crochet is so easy.
 (Famous last words?)
 The doll will still be based on the clothing she was wearing at the time when I bought the yarn.